revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 •	The version of Hive should be minimum 0.14 and above
 •	File format must be in ORC file format with TBLPROPERTIES(‘transactional’=’true’)
 •	Table on which you want to perform the update and delete operation must be CLUSTERED BY with some Buckets
-•	Properties (explained below) must be enabled.
-You can add these properties in Hive-Site.xml for the global changes or on the command like for the session changes.
+•	Properties (explained below) must be enabled.You can add these properties in Hive-Site.xml for the global changes or on the command like for the session changes.

 </details>